Update: This branch is permanently closed.

 I had ramen instead of my usual udon.
 Noodles were springy with a slight bite, and the clear broth was flavoured with the goodness of mushroom and seaweed.
 Nothing to complain about here…

 As a snack, deep fried Matsutake mushrooms.
 Crunchy on the outside, soft and chewy on the inside with a salty, buttery batter.
-Served with a dollop of Kewpie mayo 🙂
+The dish was served with a dollop of Kewpie mayo.

 C had cold noodles, which I tried for the first time.
 I always think noodles should be hot and slurpy, so was pleasantly surprised to find these very refreshing and tasty.
 Great for hot summers!
 It came topped with shrimp, roe and sweet egg.

 Grilled cheese ebi sushi.
 Shrimps were fresh, rice was compacted well.

 Soft shell crab temaki had a generous piece stuffed into it.
 Some places have like a thin leg and try to pass it off on you lol.

 Assorted sushi platter with tamago (egg), inari (sweet beancurd) and octopus.

 Prices at Sushi Zanmai are pricier than joints like Sushi King or Sakae Sushi, but the quality of the food and environment is good enough to pay a bit extra.